Boubik/Info-board/README.md

 ## **How to use**

-open index.php it will automatically change between school schedule and news with school cantina menu run at in terminal
+"get_cantina.php" and "get_rozvrh.php" run it in terminal. open index.php it will automatically change between school schedule.
 ```
 php get_rozvrh.php
 ```